jnhsigmap/anchor/docs/ANCHOR_INTERNALS.md

 ### Verification note

-Code excerpts and `file:line` anchors in this document were taken from the `unstable` branch by reading the sources directly.
+Code excerpts and `file:line` anchors in §§1–14 and §16 were taken from the `unstable` branch by reading the sources directly; the **§15 ePBS / Gloas** anchors were taken from the `epbs` branch, which is ahead of `unstable` and still in active development.
 They are accurate as a *map*, but line numbers drift — treat the quoted **function and type names** as the durable references and re-locate by symbol when a line number no longer matches.
+The §15 "open" items reflect the issue/PR state at the time of writing and will go stale fastest; re-check the linked issues before relying on them.
 This document describes structure and data flow; it does not replace running `make test` / `make lint` when you change any of these paths (see `.claude/rules/verification.md`).